 There are a few states that levy taxes on the estate of the deceased, generally referred to as an inheritance tax or the death tax.
 The good news is Florida does not have a separate state inheritance tax.
-Even further, heirs and beneficiaries in Florida do not pay income tax on any monies received from an estate because inherited property doesn't count as ordinary income.
-However, there are some exceptions to these rules.
+Even further, heirs and beneficiaries in Florida do not pay income tax on any monies received from an estate because inherited property does not count as income for income tax purposes.
+However, there are some tax rules that you should be aware.

 Federal Estate Taxes